morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 USB : RTW8822CU, RTW8812CU, RTW8821CU, RTW8811CU, RTW8723DU
 ```

 Given this news, my plan is to discontinue maintenance on the Realtek WiFi 5 out of kernel drivers with kernel 6.12.
 I plan to continue to support WiFi 6 Realtek drivers for the rtl8852/32bu and rtl8852/32cu chips.
-I will add links to these drivers soon.

 -----